programminghistorian/jekyll/lessons/counting-frequencies-from-zotero-items.md

 Lesson Goals
 ------------

-In [Lesson 4.2][] you learned how to count the frequency of specific words in a list using python.
+In [Counting Frequencies][] you learned how to count the frequency of specific words in a list using python.
 In this lesson, we will expand on that topic by showing you how to get information from Zotero HTML items, save the content from those items, and count the frequencies of words.
-It may be beneficial to look over Lesson 4.2 before we begin.
+It may be beneficial to look over the previous lesson before we begin.

 ### Files Needed For This Lesson